IxDA/interaction18/content/events/community-dinner/_index.md

 This very beautiful café,a recognised heritage site, was taken over by a team of three young chefs.
 These three passionate cooks offer a short circuit catering composed of products from the region or even the market just opposite, produced by small producers in organic farming or reasoned.
 A modern kitchen, which respects seasonal products selected by the chef for their taste.

-* Vegetarian: yes, but need to ask for.*
+* Vegetarian: yes, but by request.*
 * Special guest : Boon Chew

 [Yelp](https://www.yelp.fr/biz/caf%C3%A9-du-rh%C3%B4ne-lyon-2)